Anatomy Of Cerebellum And 4th Ventricle Question And Answers

 • The widest part is transversely crossed by striae medullaris, which are white fiers from arcuate nuclei

-• On the other side of the median sulcus, there is a longitudinal elevation called medial eminence and is bounded laterally by sulcus limitans
+• On the other side of the median sulcus, there is a longitudinal elevation called medial eminence which is bounded laterally by sulcus limitans

-• The upper end of the sulcus limitans widens to form a triangular depression known as superior fovea.
-Above the superior fovea it flttens and present bluish grey area called locus coeruleus
+• The upper end of the sulcus limitans widens to form a triangular depression known as the superior fovea.
+Above the superior fovea, it flattens and present bluish grey area called locus coeruleus

-• The lower part of sulcus limitans presents a depression called inferior fovea
+• The lower part of sulcus limitans presents a depression called the inferior fovea

-• On either side of medial eminence at the level of superior fovea oval-shaped facial colliculus is present
+• On either side of the medial eminence at the level of the superior fovea oval-shaped facial colliculus is present

 • The sulcus limitans divides the medial eminence into two triangles, the hypoglossal triangle above and the vagal triangle below